aligholamee/notMNIST/README.md

 _Now you are good to go_.
 Play with the code as much as you can and run it to see the results.

 ## Suggested Platform
-You wont suffer from running the _logistic_ classifier.
-But, you can obviously see the performance defficieny while running the _CNN_ classifier on _CPU_.
+You won't suffer from running the _logistic_ classifier.
+But, you can obviously see the performance defficiency while running the _CNN_ classifier on _CPU_.
 Its suggested to use the _tensorflow-gpu_.
 If you are on _ubuntu_ make sure you head to [this tutorial](https://github.com/williamFalcon/tensorflow-gpu-install-ubuntu-16.04) to setup the environment for the deep leaning with _tensorflow-gpu_.

 ## Not Another MNIST Classification Task
 This is not another classification task on the MNIST dataset because of the two following reasons.